chan18/CKA/bootstraping_cluster_node.md

 kubeadm join

+start the process of joining to a cluster

+network location of api server bootstrap token not to a cluster ca cert hash to rust the cert present by the api server.

+once the node join command intiated to joina cluster below process takes place.

-# download cluster inforamtion
+* download cluster inforamtion and metadata

-# Node submit a CSR
+*  Node submit a CSR into a api server, to generate certificate used by kubelete on the node.This is used to auth the api server.

-# CA sign the CSR automatically
+*  CA sign the CSR automatically in that cert request and kubeadm join will download the certification and sotre that on the  fils system `/var/lib/kubelet/pki`

-# configures kubelet.conf
+*  kubeadm join will generates kubelet.conf, reference to client certificate that we just downloaded and network location of api server that we auth against.